amalmurali47/onaws/README.md

 # awsipcheck

 `awsipcheck` is a simple tool to check if an IP/hostname belongs to the AWS IP space or not.
+This is often useful while performing recon or when performing S3 bucket takeovers.

 ![awsipcheck](https://user-images.githubusercontent.com/3582096/123546169-219ec500-d779-11eb-8fc6-7ed6ecd990bd.png)